11ty/eleventy-base-blog/src/posts/2021/netlify-wordpress.md

 ---
-pageTitle: The Jamstack, will it supplant Wordpress?
+title: The Jamstack, will it supplant Wordpress?
 date: 2021-04-20
 tags: web
 ---